 - Activity information for incoming data from adapters configured for FA

-The Java Virtual Machine (JVM) exposes performance and resource utilization information via JMX.
-This may be useful for monitoring things such as:
+The Java Virtual Machine (JVM) exposes performance and resource utilization information through JMX.
+This might be useful for monitoring things such as:

 - CPU and memory utilization